 U.S. Department of Labor YouthBuild

 The US Department of Labor receives an annual appropriation from Congress for the federal YouthBuild program, which it operates effectively with close attention to quality, performance outcomes, and community need.
 The federal YouthBuild appropriation for Fiscal Year 2018 is $85 million, and the Funding Opportunity Announcement with instructions for how to apply for a grant is available here.

 Each YouthBuild program in the United States is operated by an autonomous non-profit or public entity that secures its own funding – a mix of public and private support.
 The US Department of Labor is the primary public funding source.
 YouthBuild USA does not directly run any local programs nor does it participate in the selection of DOL YouthBuild grantees.

 Roughly half of the current funding for local YouthBuild programs in the United States comes from the US Department of Labor (DOL) under the federal YouthBuild program which was reauthorized within the Workforce Innovation and Opportunity Act passed in 2014 and designates YouthBuild as a pre-apprenticeship program model.
 DOL grants funds directly to the local YouthBuild program through an annual competitive process that rewards performance and prioritizes low-income communities.

 There are two ways that a local non-profit or public entity can obtain the right to use the YouthBuild name.
 It can win a competitive YouthBuild grant directly from DOL; or it can be licensed by YouthBuild USA as a YouthBuild program through the YouthBuild USA Affiliated Network.
 All local non-profit and public entities are eligible to apply to DOL and/or to apply for affiliation with YouthBuild USA.

 The DOL requires all YouthBuild grantees to raise a minimum of 25% in matching non-federal funds.
-Individual program grants range from $700,000 to $1.1 million and cover two years of programming with nine months of follow up support for about 40 students.
-There are currently 143 DOL-funded YouthBuild programs in 39 states, the District of Columbia, and the U.S. Virgin Islands.
+Individual program grants range from $700,000 to $1.1 million and cover two years of programming with twelve months of follow up support.
+There are currently 187 DOL-funded YouthBuild programs in 46 states, and the District of Columbia.